Zynga CEO resigns, founder Mark Pincus steps back in

 Barclays analyst Chris Merwin said Zynga now needs "to prove they’re able to execute even during yet another leadership transition if they hope to regain investor’s confidence."

-Zynga suffered a dramatic reversal of fortune in 2012 as gamers dropped its lucrative, Facebook-based desktop games for mobile offerings from rivals such as King Digital Entertainment Plc KING.N, maker of "Candy Crush Saga.
+Zynga suffered a dramatic reversal of fortune in 2012 as gamers dropped its lucrative, Facebook-based desktop games for mobile offerings from rivals such as King Digital Entertainment Plc, maker of "Candy Crush Saga.

 Pincus founded Zynga, once one of Silicon Valley's fastest growing companies, in 2007, and the path to recovery has been tortuous.
 It posted a loss of $226 million last year and non-GAAP revenue dwindled to $694 million from $1.15 billion in 2012.